eastonmeth/eastonmeth/README.md

 ### **A Wee Bit About Myself 🙋🏻‍♂️**

-I am an 19 year old junior web developer 👨‍💻
+I am a 19 year old junior web developer 👨‍💻

 I am currently working for Givelify as a full stack software engineering intern 💼

 Some of my hobbies/interests outside of coding include:

-- Working out 💪
+- Rock climbing 🧗‍♂️
-- Listening to music 🎶
+- Hip-hop/rap music 🎶
-- Making/playing music 🎹
 - Going to concerts 🎤
 - Dogs 🐶
+- Brewing 🍺

 #